-Welcome to the Stolen Relations Explore page!
+Welcome to Stolen Relations

-1. Archival documents often contain terms, phrases, and biases that reduce, minimize, or alter Native identities and views of the world.
+Please note: the headings and terms in this database are largely derived from archival documents, which often contain terms, phrases, and biases that reduce, minimize, or alter Native identities and views of the world.

 Learn